Guide

 Paste the URL into Paludis

-Create an app in Paludis, paste your Lovable URL, and set your name, icon, and colours.
+Create an app in Paludis, paste your URL, and set your name, icon, and colours.
 We render every icon and splash size for you.

 - 3